How to Alleviate Sciatica Pain at Home

 - Meditation – Many people have found that meditation and mental pain control techniques can help reduce symptoms.

 - Work on your posture – One of the leading causes of sciatica is poor posture.
 If you sit at a desk or think this may be your problem, work on proper posture.
 This is great for your entire spine and can prevent the compression of the nerve roots or fibers.

 If you’ve tried these at-home tips and are still struggling, contact Texas Partners Healthcare Group today.
-We can help you understand your condition and find effective ways to treat your symptoms.
+We are the leading pain management clinic in Frisco and can help you understand your condition and find effective ways to treat your symptoms.
 You don’t have to live in pain – let us help.